yimingliu/reverse-image-search-safari/README.md

 ## Compatibility

-Tested on macOS 10.15.2 Catalina and Safari 13.0.4.
+Tested on macOS 11 Big Sur and Safari 14.1.
 It may or may not work with other combinations of {macOS, Safari} versions, as I can only test on my own personal machine.

-The build target is now set for macOS 10.13.
+The build target is set for macOS 10.13.
 Unfortunately, I do not have a macOS 10.13 machine to test with, so if it turns out to not work on 10.13, I cannot offer support.
 I will take patches or pull requests, however.

 ## Future work